VinayChaurasiyaA/DSACODES/README.md

 Using Runnable -> it is a interface which has a run() method.
 Using thread class -> it is already given by java.
 1 way is make a class and implement Runnab;e interface and override run method.
-2 And or we can extends thread class and write the class/Override the run method. eg.
+2 And or we can extend thread class and write the class/Override the run method. e.g.

 1.
 ```
 class Mythread implements Runnable